joseeden/joeden/docs/023-Software-Engineering/017-Data-Formats/009-Data-Formats.md

 ```

 You would then need to parse the XML to extract information into a form that Python could access conveniently.

 ```python
 import untangle     # xml parser library myreponse_python = untangle.parse(myresponse)
 print myreponse_python.services.service[1].name.cdata,myreponse_python.services.service[1].status.cdata
 ```

-In this case, the untangle library would parse the XML into a dictionary whose root element (services) contains a list (service[]) of pairs of key/value object elements denoting the name and status of each service.
-You could then access the 'cdata' value of elements to obtain the text content of each XML leaf node.
+In this case, the `untangle` library converts the XML into a dictionary format, allowing easy access to service details.
 The above code would print:

 ```bash
 Service B  Idle
 ```

-Popular programming languages such as Python generally incorporate easy-to-use parsing functions that can accept data returned by an I/O function and produce a semantically-equivalent internal data structure containing valid typed data.
-On the outbound side, they contain serializers that do the opposite, turning internal data structures into semantically-equivalent messages formatted as character strings.
+Popular programming languages like Python offer user-friendly parsing functions that convert data from I/O operations into internal data structures with valid types.
+They also include serializers that transform these internal structures back into formatted strings for output.